- How is non-Hodgkin lymphoma treated in children?

 Radiation therapy for non-Hodgkin lymphoma in children

 Radiation therapy uses high-energy rays to kill cancer cells.
-Radiation therapy was once a very common treatment for children with non-Hodgkin lymphoma.
-But as doctors have developed more effective chemotherapy treatments, the use of radiation therapy has become much more limited.
+This was once a very common treatment for children with non-Hodgkin lymphoma (NHL).
+But as doctors have developed more effective chemotherapy treatments, radiation therapy has been used less.

 There are a few instances in which radiation therapy may be used.

-- It may be used as part of treatment for children receiving a bone marrow or peripheral blood stem cell transplant (see the section, “High-dose chemotherapy and stem cell transplant”).
+· It may be used as part of treatment for children receiving high-dose chemotherapy and stem cell transplant.

-- It can also be used to relieve symptoms caused by lymphoma in internal organs, such when it is causing pain because it is pressing on nerves.
+· It can be used to relieve symptoms caused by lymphoma in internal organs, such when it is causing pain because it is pressing on nerves.

 Possible risks and side effects of radiation therapy

-Short-term side effects of radiation therapy may include sunburn-like skin problems or hair loss in the area being treated.
+Short-term side effects of radiation therapy depend on where the beams are aimed.
+It may cause sunburn-like skin problems or hair loss in the area being treated.
 Radiation therapy that includes large parts of the body can cause fatigue.
-Radiation of the abdomen may cause nausea, vomiting, or diarrhea.
+Radiation of the abdomen can sometimes cause nausea, vomiting, or diarrhea.
 Often these effects go away after a short while.

 Possible long-term side effects of radiation therapy in children can be more serious, and may occur after many years.

-- Chest radiation therapy may damage the lungs or heart, which could raise the risk of lung or heart problems later in life.
+· Radiation therapy to the chest may damage the lungs or heart, which could raise the risk of lung or heart problems later in life.
 In the long term, radiation to the chest may also increase the risk of lung cancer (especially in smokers) and of breast cancer.

-- Side effects of radiation therapy to the brain usually become most serious 1 or 2 years after treatment and may include headaches and problems such as memory loss, personality changes, and trouble learning at school.
+· Radiation therapy to the brain might cause headaches and problems such as memory loss, personality changes, and trouble learning at school.

-- Radiation to other parts of the body may slow their growth or increase the risks for certain other cancers, such as those of muscle or bone (called sarcomas) or of the digestive tract.
+· Radiation to other parts of the body may slow a child’s growth or increase the risks for certain other cancers, such as those of muscle or bone (called sarcomas) or of the digestive tract.